Tanot Solutions

 Link farms usually consist of websites with low-quality content or unrelated content from multiple niches.

-Analyze the website you want to build links from for quality issues.
+Analyze the website from which you want to build links pointing to your website for quality issues.
 Websites with poorly-written, thin, duplicate, or AI-generated content that offers little value to users are likely to be link farm websites.
-They are created solely for link exchanges.
+They are created solely for keyword-rich link exchanges.

 Similarly, if a website has content that seems irrelevant and covers random topics, that’s also a sign of it being part of a link farm.
 Scroll through the blog section of your target website to identify this.